lhernandez9x/frontend-nanodegree-mobile-portfolio/README.md

 });
   ```

 3. By running console.log on some of the calculations I found that some calculations were unnecessary.
-I cahnged these lines of code from:
+I changed these lines of code from:

   ```
   var items = document.querySelectorAll('.mover');